childmindresearch/wristpy/docs/wristpy_tutorial.md

    - how to calibrate the data, computing ENMO and angle-z from the calibrated data and then plotting those metrics.
    - how to obtain non-wear windows and visualize them.
    - how to obtain sleep windows and visualize them.
-      - how we can filter sleep windows that overlap with non-wear periods.